WHEN EQUIPPED WITH THE RIGHT TOOLS,

 How can we change stigmatizing behavior?

-- When talking to people with SUD, their loved ones, and your colleagues, use non-stigmatizing language that reflects an accurate, science-based understanding of SUD and is consistent with your professional role.
+- When talking to people impacted by SUD, use non-stigmatizing language that reflects an accurate, science-based understanding of SUD.

-- Because clinicians are typically the first points of contact for a person with an SUD, health professionals should “take all steps necessary to reduce the potential for stigma and negative bias.”
-Take the first step by learning the terms to avoid and use.
+- Encourage health professionals to “take all steps necessary to reduce the potential for stigma and negative bias.”
+Lead by example.

 - Use person-first language and let individuals choose how they are described.
-Person-first language maintains the integrity of individuals as whole human beings—by removing language that equates people to their condition or has negative connotations.
+Person-first language removes language that equates people to their condition or has negative connotations.
 For example, “person with a substance use disorder” has a neutral tone and distinguishes the person from his or her diagnosis.

 What else should I keep in mind?